oncodash/oncodash/frontend/README.md

 ## Source code

-The main source code of the interface is under `frontend/src/`, oraganised as such :
+The main source code of the interface is under `frontend/src/`, organised as such :

 - assets : contains the images and icons used by the components.
 - components : the list of the Vue components that make the pages.